Wder4/Data_Structure/HW4/README.md

 ```

 ## Build and Run
-To bulild the p1.exe, run `make` inside the directory where you have the source.
+To build the p1.exe, run `make` inside the directory where you have the source.
 ```
 $ make
 ```